openbraininstitute/morph-spines/examples/data/README.md

 The H5 group can only contain the datasets representing spine table columns.
 No other subgroups or datasets with different length are allowed.

-#### Spine table stored as a compound type array

-In this case, the spine table is stored row-wise, having one single H5 dataset (usually called as the neuron ID).
-The compound type must have the name and the type of each column.
-Each row must contain values for all the columns of the spine table (i.e. all rows have the same fixed length).

-The supported data types are: numerical and fixed- and variable-length strings.

 ## `/morphology` group